kaisims/steinbeis-webscraper/README.md

 Now your cron-job is looking for new grades every 5 minutes.
 For a deeper dive into cron and crontab have a look at [this](https://www.adminschoice.com/crontab-quick-reference) tutorial.

 # Notifications
 I have implemented the notifications with the help of [Pushover](https://pushover.net/).
-Sample code is already in the script, just need to comment it out and enter your account credentials.
+The sample code is already in the script, just need to comment it out and enter your account credentials.

 ```python
 pushoverApiToken = 'apitokenformyapplication'